Former Malaysian PM Najib's third corruption trial opens

 He said Najib knew "if the truth emerged, he would be exposed to civil and criminal liabilities."
 Najib denies any wrongdoing and accuses Malaysia's new government of seeking political vengeance.
 The former leader, whose father and uncles were the country's second and third prime ministers respectively, could face years in prison if convicted.
 His lawyers say he was misled by rogue bankers led by Jho Low, identified by the United States as the mastermind behind the scandal and wanted in both countries.

-In all, Najib faces 42 charges of criminal breach of trust, graft, abuse of power and money laundering in five criminal cases over 1MDB corruption that led to investigations in the U.S. and several countries.
-His wife and stepson, several officials from his government, and the U.S. firm Goldman Sachs also face charges related to the scandal.
-U.S. investigators say at least $4.5 billion was stolen from 1MDB by Najib's associates and laundered through layers of bank accounts in the U.S. and other countries to finance Hollywood films and buy hotels, a luxury yacht, art works, jewelry and other extravagances.
-More than $700 million from the fund allegedly landed in Najib's bank account.
+In all, Najib faces 42 charges of criminal breach of trust, graft, abuse of power and money laundering in five criminal cases over 1MDB corruption that led to investigations in the US and several countries.
+His wife and stepson, several officials from his government, and the US firm Goldman Sachs also face charges related to the scandal.
+US investigators say at least USD 4.5 billion was stolen from 1MDB by Najib's associates and laundered through layers of bank accounts in the US and other countries to finance Hollywood films and buy hotels, a luxury yacht, artworks, jewelry, and other extravagances.
+More than USD 700 million from the fund allegedly landed in Najib's bank account.

 Sri Ram said prosecutors will at a later stage summon Arul Kanda as a prosecution witness.
-Arul Kanda's lawyer, N. Sivananthan, expressed surprise, saying his client can't give evidence against himself and that he will object at the time.
-(AP) RS RS
+Arul Kanda's lawyer, N Sivananthan, expressed surprise, saying his client can't give evidence against himself and that he will object at the time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)